bodias/machine-learning/projects/capstone/capstone_report_template.md

     * 65 are Float64 features

 #### Numerical features
-First, we will compute some basic statistics to determine how values are distributed and to try to infer the purpose of each one, and also to detect anomalies.
+First, we will compute some basic statistics to determine how values are distributed, to understand the meaning of each one and also to detect anomalies.
 Below are the statistics of the **integer features**, calculated through the *describe()* method of the pandas dataframe :

 ![integer features statistics](home_credit/images/int_features_stats.png)

 It can be seen that most of the integer features are in fact *binary features* already coded in [0,1], then those features will be classified as *int_binary_features* for the sake of feature transformation that will be performed later.
 Also, there are features that represent count of days : ['DAYS_BIRTH', 'DAYS_EMPLOYED', 'DAYS_ID_PUBLISH'].
 One of them, ***DAYS_EMPLOYED***, which stores the count of days the applicant is employed, has a maximum value of 365243, which is more 1000 years.
-Let's investigate further and see how many observations have this pattern using a histogram.
+Let's investigate further and see how many observations this pattern has using a histogram.

 ![Days of employment histogram](home_credit/images/DAYS_EMPLOYMENT_HIST.png)